frenetic-lang/frenetic/guide/04-OxMonitor.md

 let packet_in (sw : switchId) (xid : xid) (pktIn : packetIn) : unit =
   if is_http_packet (parse_payload pktIn.payload) then
     begin
       num_http_packets := !num_http_packets + 1;
       Printf.printf "Seen %d HTTP packets.\n%!" !num_http_packets
     end
 ```

 #### Programming Task

+Use [Monitor.ml](ox-tutorial-code/Monitor.ml] as a template for this exercise.

-Write the `is_http_packet` predicate, using the [packet accessors] you used
+- Write the `is_http_packet` predicate, using the [packet accessors]
-to build the firewall.
+  you used to build the firewall.

-You're not just monitoring Web traffic.
-You need to block ICMP traffic
+- You're not just monitoring Web traffic.
+You need to firewall ICMP
-and use route non-ICMP traffic, as you did before.
-In fact, you should
+  traffic and apply the repeater to non-ICMP traffic, as you did
-_use the `packet_in` function from `Firewall.ml` verbatim_.
+  before.
+In fact, you should use the `packet_in` function from
+  `Firewall.ml` _verbatim_.

 #### Building and Testing Your Monitor